r0han01/nashville311ArcGisPipeline/data/boundaries/README.md

 This dataset contains the polygon boundaries for all 35 Nashville council districts, which we use to:
 - Create district-level performance analysis
-- Generate polygon-based shapefiles for ArcGIS Pro
+- Generate polygon-based GeoPackages for ArcGIS Pro
 - Merge service request data with geographic boundaries

 ## Storage